 Prerequisite: SOC 1051 or consent of department.
 An examination of the personal, interpersonal, and cultural dimensions of aging, together with an appraisal of the meaning and consequences of death in America.
 While the emphasis is contemporary, some historical and cross-cultural materials are also used.
-Attention is death.
+Attention is drawn to personal and societal needs associated with aging and death.